 Where can I get work experience?

-Candidates with work experience are in high demand and there is a tendency to recruit experienced staff looking to change companies rather than newly qualified graduates without experience.
+Candidates with work experience often have a distinct advantage in the eyes of employers, and there is a tendency to recruit experienced staff looking to change companies rather than newly qualified graduates without experience.

-However, some of the larger organisations in the sector - such as Arriva, British Airways and DHL - offer formal work experience through placements or internships.
+However, some of the larger organisations in the sector - such as Arriva, British Airways and DHL - offer formal work experience through industrial placements of up to one year or internships during the summer break.
+This is in addition to their graduate schemes.

-As the majority of organisations are small and medium-sized enterprises (SMEs), many do not advertise formal work experience placements.
-But you can approach these organisations speculatively to enquire about possible opportunities.
-Be aware that these may not be paid placements.
+As the majority of organisations are small and medium-sized enterprises (SMEs), many do not advertise formal work experience placements - but you can still approach these organisations speculatively to enquire about possible opportunities.

 To find work placements and internships in the transport and logistics sector, search for work experience.